ApaxPhoenix/Classification/README.md

 ## Supported Models

-- **AlexNet** - Classic CNN architecture that started the deep learning revolution
+- **AlexNet** - The CNN that kicked off the deep learning era
 - **ResNet18/50** - Residual networks with skip connections
 - **VGG11/16** - Deep networks with small convolutional filters
-- **MobileNetV3 Large/Small** - Efficient mobile-optimized architectures
+- **MobileNetV3 Large/Small** - Efficient architectures built for mobile
 - **EfficientNet B0/B3** - Compound scaled networks balancing depth, width, and resolution
-- **DenseNet121/169** - Dense connectivity patterns for feature reuse
+- **DenseNet121/169** - Dense connectivity for better feature reuse

-## What's Included
+## What You Get

-- One training pipeline that works across all architectures
+- Single pipeline for all eleven architectures
-- Pre-trained ImageNet weights support for transfer learning
+- Transfer learning with pre-trained ImageNet weights
-- Logging split across different components (makes debugging way easier)
+- Separate log files for each component (trust me, this helps)
-- Command-line config for everything
+- Configure everything from the command line
-- Automatic checkpointing and evaluation
+- Auto-saves checkpoints and runs validation
-- Works with custom datasets at any resolution
+- Handles any image size and custom datasets
-- Built-in validation and testing

 ## Setup

-You'll need PyTorch and the usual suspects:
+Install the dependencies:

 ```bash
 pip install torch torchvision numpy